tensorwerk/hangar-py/docs/design.rst

 ===================================

-From the very beginning we knew that while it would be easy to just store all data in every commit as independent arrays on disk, such a nieve implementation would just absolutly eat up disk space for any repository with a non-trivial history.
+From the very beginning we knew that while it would be easy to just store all data in every commit as independent arrays on disk, such a naive implementation would just absolutely eat up disk space for any repository with a non-trivial history.
 Hangar commits should be fast and use minimal disk space, duplicating data just doesn't make sense for such a system.
 And so we decided on implementing a content addressable data store backend.